Frequently Asked Questions

 5. What movements do you work with?

 There is no movement that cannot be targeted.
-In my 26 years most of the patients fall into the following categories: standing balance training, upright sitting, head control, upper extremity work post stroke, gait modification, crawling (babies), restoration of arm and hand function, chewing, and facial expression.
+In my 30 years doing this work I have found most of the patients fall into the following categories: standing balance training, upright sitting, head control, upper extremity work post stroke, gait modification, crawling (babies), restoration of arm and hand function, chewing, and facial expression.
 However there is always someone that comes in and presents their own unique case.
 I recently had a child that was autistic and learned to chew in four sessions.

 6. Once I start, do I have to keep coming?